ruby/ruby/doc/yjit/yjit.md

   - Avoid classes that wrap objects if you can
   - Avoid methods that just call another method, trivial one liner methods
 - Try to write code so that the same variables always have the same type
-- Use while loops if you can, instead of `integer.times`
+- Use while loops if you can, instead of C methods like `Array#each`
   - This is not idiomatic Ruby, but could help in hot methods
 - CRuby method calls are costly.
 Avoid things such as methods that only return a value from a hash or return a constant.